leighshepperson/leighshepperson.github.io/_posts/2016-06-16-rust-bank-account-tutorial.markdown

 "The account name is John Smith and the current balance is 100 pounds."
 {% endhighlight %}

-Lets talk about the implementation:
+Let's talk about the implementation:

 First, notice that the function's parameter type is `&Account`.
 This means it accepts a reference to an `Account` struct.
 So to use it, we need to call the `info` method like this: `info(&account)`.